rmrk-team/evm-docs/pages/evm-package/core/modular/equippable/RMRKEquippable.md

 Used to retrieve the *root* owner of a given token.

 *The *root* owner of the token is an externally owned account (EOA).
 If the given token is child of another  NFT, this will return an EOA address.
-Otherwise, if the token is owned by an EOA, this EOA wil be returned.*
+Otherwise, if the token is owned by an EOA, this EOA will be returned.*

-#### Parameters
+**Parameters**

 | Name | Type | Description |
 |---|---|---|
 | tokenId | uint256 | ID of the token for which the *root* owner has been retrieved |

-#### Returns
+**Returns**

 | Name | Type | Description |
 |---|---|---|